inverno-io/inverno-mods/doc/reference-guide.md

 #### OpenAPI specification

-The Web server can also be configured to expose [OpenAPI specifications](https://www.openapis.org/) defined in `/META-INF/winter/web/openapi.yml` resource in application modules.
+The Web server can also be configured to expose [OpenAPI specifications][open-api] defined in `/META-INF/winter/web/openapi.yml` resource in application modules.

 This feature can be activated with the following configuration: